AozoraDev/dotMOE/README.md

-# dotMOE
-The source code of @dotmoe@sakurajima.moe
+The source code for [.MOE](https://sakurajima.moe/@dotmoe).
+Using [Zapier](https://zapier.com) for handling webhook from another social media.
+# Supported Social Media
+- Facebook

+More coming soon.